Use Lymwave with GitHub Copilot through MCP

 Explore Lymwave workflows for SEO, AEO, and GEO

-Use the dashboard for planning and reporting, and follow GitHub Copilot MCP testing for IDE, repository, and pull-request content work.
+Use the dashboard for planning and reporting, and follow the GitHub Copilot MCP workflow for IDE, repository, and pull-request content work.